konstructio/kubefirst/docs/common/certificates.md

 kubefirst init + <args>

 # During the Kubefirst installation process,
-# the installation will load the backup certificates and use it to avoid issuing new certificates.
+# the installation will load the backup certificates to avoid issuing new certificates.
 # no manual changes are necessary for certificate backup restore
 kubefirst cluster create`
 ```